BOJ's Kuroda: Overseas factors key risks to meeting price goal

 Kuroda also said the impact of sales tax hikes starting next year was a risk for Japan's economy although the possibility of any damage becoming bigger than the BOJ's forecast was limited for now.

-"Of course, we are ready to adjust monetary policy without hesitation if upside or downside risks materialise, Kuroda told business leaders in Nagoya, central Japan.
+"Of course, we are ready to adjust monetary policy without hesitation if upside or downside risks materialize, Kuroda told business leaders in Nagoya, central Japan.

 The BOJ has kept monetary policy steady since offering an intense burst of monetary stimulus in April, pledging to double base money via aggressive asset purchases to achieve 2 percent inflation in roughly two years.